 A+ College Ready has developed a the curriculum that CollegeFirst utilizes with our students and also provides AP teachers during the summer Institute.

 The University of Alabama hosts our Tuscaloosa CollegeFirst AP Summer Institute on campus, providing our high school students the opportunity to experience being on a college campus.
-UA also sponsors a course on educational disparities and sends students to all three CollegeFirst site locations (Birmingham, Huntsville, and Tuscaloosa).
+UA also sponsors a course on educational disparities and sends students to both CollegeFirst site locations (Birmingham and Tuscaloosa).

 UAB hosts our Birmingham CollegeFirst AP Summer Institute on campus, providing our high school students the opportunity to experience being on a college campus.